The First Time Travellers Guide to Thailand

 Local sim card in Thailand:

 The two big providers are AIS and Dtac.
-If you are flying into Thailand, you will find many booths lined up to purchase a SIM card; the rep will activate and give it to you.
+If you are flying into Thailand, you will find many booths lined up to purchase a SIM card; the rep will activate it and give it to you.
 Now, buying a SIM card at Thailand international airports comes with a price!
 So if you are not in a hurry, purchase a sim card from the market to avoid the convenience fee.

 The AIS packages include an 8-day version for 299 baht (~$9) with 15GB of high-speed data and a 15-day package with 30GB of data for 599 baht (~$18).
 You’ll get 15 THB call and text credit with either SIM, access to the AIS Wi-Fi network, and cheaper calls to several international destinations.